KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/prologue_the_day_i_died.md

 I was 22 years old.

-It was the summer of 2015—warm, shimmering, endless.
+It was the summer of 2015—warm, shimmering, limitless.

 Life felt like it would never end.